dotnet/docs-aspire/docs/whats-new/preview-5.md

 In addition to the package reference, some APIs were updated in preview 5.
 For more information, see [Application model changes](#application-model-changes).
 Some parameter names changed, while others were removed.

 All .NET Aspire NuGet package references should be upgraded to `8.0.0-preview.5.24201.12`.
 If you've created .NET Aspire apps using any of the previous templates, you'll want to update the _Extensions.cs_ file of the service defaults project to reflect the new APIs, as well as update the project file to reference the new NuGet packages.
-For more information, see [service defaults](../fundamentals/service-defaults.md) for the latest source updates.
+See [service defaults](../fundamentals/service-defaults.md) for the latest source updates.

 Additional considerations for upgrading to preview 5 include:

-- [Application model changes](#application-model-changes): explore API changes, and update your code where needed.
+- [Application model changes](#application-model-changes): explore API changes and update your code where needed.
 - [Allow unsecure transport for HTTP endpoints](#allow-unsecure-transport-for-http-endpoints): Ensure that your _launchSettings.json_ file includes an `https` profile.
 - [Dashboard security updates](#security-updates): Determine if you're impacted by security updates.
 - [Component breaking changes](#component-breaking-changes): Update source code to account for breaking component changes.